Hot Water Bag During Pregnancy – Is It Safe to Use?

-Is Using a Hot Water Bag Safe during Pregnancy?
+Is It Safe to Use a Hot Water Bag During Pregnancy?

-Precautions to Take While Using Hot Water Bottle When Pregnant
+Precautions to Take While Using a Hot Water Bottle When Pregnant

 - Ensure that the water in the bag is just hot enough to make you feel warm in the applied area without feeling the burn.

-- Limit the usage of the hot water bag for half an hour or so.
-Reapply again after an hour so that your body temperature doesn’t rise due to the continued application.
+- Limit the usage of the hot water bag to 20 minutes or less.
+Use again after an hour so that your body temperature doesn’t rise due to the continuous use.

-- Don’t lie down directly on the bag.
+- Don’t lie down on the bag directly.
 Use it like you would use a pillow while sitting on a couch.

 - Do not fill the bag to capacity.
 Keep it half empty so that it stays flat.
 This ensures that when using to treat your back-ache, it doesn’t cause your spine to bend.

-- If you are using an electric heating pad, once the pad reaches the peak temperature, switch it off so that it doesn’t keep heating up further.
+- If you are using an electric heating pad, once the pad reaches the peak temperature, switch it off so to prevent it from heating up further.

 - Do not use the water bag directly on your body.
-Wrap it in a cloth or a towel and let the heat radiating through that bring relief to you.
+Wrap it in a cloth or a towel and use it over your clothing.

 - Never pour boiling water into a water bag.
-Not only does it harm the material of the bag, but spilling any water could burn your skin as well.
+Not only does it harm the material of the bag, but if the water spills on your hands, it could burn your skin as well.

-- While using the bag under your back, keep your feet on the pillow so that your back always remains well-supported.
+- While using the bag to treat back pain, keep your feet on the pillow so that your back remains well-supported.

-- Check your hot water bag for any wear and tear or any damage that might be caused.
-Ensure that it isn’t leaking anywhere and that the lid is securely tightened.
+- Check your hot water bag for any wear and tear or any damage before pouring water in it.
+Once you have poured the water, seal the lid properly.

 Also Read: Hot Water Bath While Pregnant